chgenly/mico-wwvb/README.md

 ## WWVB signal

 WWVB transmit on 60 khz for atomic watches and clocks.
-One bit of data is sent once evvery second.
+One bit of data is sent once every second.
 60 seconds are required to send all the bits for the time.
 - 0: Power reduced for .2 seconds.
 - 1: Power reduced for .5 seconds.